Over 10 Easy Ways to Reduce Energy Consumption in Your Home

 Insulation is Used in the Loft and Walls of Your Home

 Walls can also be insulated.
-Typically, expanded polystyrene, rock wool or other foam sheeting materials are used to insulate the inside of exterior walls.
+Typically, polyurethane foam, rock wool or other foam sheeting materials are used to insulate the inside of exterior walls.
 Building codes must be followed to ensure that the material is not exposed to flame in the event of a fire.
 In the case of exterior masonry walls, an alternative choice is to have the outer faces of walls insulated with a matrix of insulating panels.
 Once the panels are installed, the walls are plastered and then painted.

 Attic and wall insulation